shashimalcse/cronuseo-go-sdk/README.md

 ## The cronuseo go sdk for cronuseo authorization framework.

-This package provides a simple way to check permissions based on username, resource and permission string.
+This package provides a simple way to check permissions based on username, resource and permission.

 ### Features:
 - CheckUser function to check permissions with username